 In this section, the author should restate the problem he or she was attempting to address and summarize how the results have addressed it.
 The author should discuss the significance of all the results and interpret their meaning in the context of previous studies done by other researchers in the field.
 Potential sources of error should be discussed.
 Finally, the author should tie his or her conclusions into the “big picture” by suggesting the implications and applications this research might have.
 The author should discuss how this research affects the field, what it adds to existing research, and what future experiments could be carried out.
 Remember: This section synthesizes the whole study and should be treated as the most important part of the manuscript.

 All Research and Review articles must contain in-text citations and a list of references in APA, 6th edition.
-However, please list all authors for each source in the References section, regardless of APA guidelines.
+For sources with more than 7 authors, the reference should be written as follows: Author 1, Author 2, Author 3, Author 4, Author 5, Author 6, . . .
+Last Author.
+Followed by the rest of the reference as usual.
 Footnotes are not permitted.
+All references for peer-reviewed articles must include the doi.
+This should be written in the shortened format and not as a URL–for example, doi:123123/1231 and not http://dx.doi.org/123123/1231.
 References may include: research articles published in scientific journals, scholarly books (i.e., not textbooks), personal communications with scientists working in the field, or unpublished data (only data, no conclusions).
 Web sources must be scholarly in nature, such as official reports (e.g., NASA’s Report on the Effects of Long-Duration Space Flight on the Human Respiratory System).
 While all of the above sources are acceptable, the majority of references used in a paper should be peer-reviewed articles.
-Please direct any questions about the suitability of your references to the Senior Research Editor (email@example.com).
+Please direct any questions about the suitability of your references to the Senior Research Editor (firstname.lastname@example.org).

 CONFLICTS OF INTEREST/DISCLOSURE